hfrancis7/Module14Challenge-TechBlog/README.md

   https://haileyf-techblog-app.herokuapp.com/

   ## License
-  This project is covered by the following license:
+  This project is covered by the following license: <br>
   [MIT License](https://choosealicense.com/licenses/mit/)

   ## Notes for Future Development